Metaswitch/clearwater-readthedocs/docs/Backups.md

     sip_digests: Deleting old .db files...
     sip_digests: Restoring from backup: 1372336442947

-For Homestead, Homer or Memento, after restoring a backup you must also do the following:
+For Vellum, after restoring a backup you must also do the following:
 - wait until the Cassandra process has restarted by running `sudo monit summary` and verifying that the `cassandra_process` is marked as `Running`
 - run `sudo cw-run_in_signaling_namespace nodetool repair`